iwonderanddev/jobladder/README.md

   - Master his project technical stack
   - Expert in one technology
   - Expert in one large area of the codebase
-  - Guide Engineer I & II
+  - Mentor Engineer I
+  - Focus on developing domain / business skills

 ### Senior Engineer II